h671434/BOT158/README.md

 RLGym 2.0 also has integrated support for [RLViser](https://github.com/VirxEC/rlviser), which is a ligtweight visualizer for RocketSim.
 RLViser requires the exectuable [rlviser.exe](https://github.com/VirxEC/rlviser/releases/tag/v0.7.16) in the projects root folder.

-## Setup
+## Setup / Enviornment
-The main dependency, RLGym, is only compatible with Python 3.7-3.9 (not >=3.10), so I created a virtual enviornment with venv and Python 3.9.13.
+I created my virtual enviornment with venv and Python 3.9.13.
+Since RLGym is only compatible with Python between versions 3.7 and 3.9 (3.10 not supported), I had to use an older release.
+The main dependecies were not available from conda.
+I bumped in to some issues while installing and resolving some dependencies, so the overhead from conda seemed excessive and problematic.
 All dependencies are listed in requirements.txt and can be installed with `pip install -r requirements.txt` `pip install wheel`